 sudo rkhunter --propupd

-This lets the scanner to know the current state of certain files to prevent some false alarms.
+This lets the scanner know the current state of certain files to prevent some false alarms.
 After the update, simply start the scanner with the following.

 sudo rkhunter --checkall

-The scanner runs through some system commands, checks for actual rootkits and some malware, network and local host settings, and then gives you the summary as well as recording the findings to a log file.
+The scanner runs through some system commands, checks for actual rootkits and some malware, network and local host settings, and then give you the summary as well as recording the findings to a log file.